MFeroz06/MFeroz06/README.md

 ## 🧑‍💻 About Me
 ---
-- 🎓 First-year Bachelor of Data Engineering (Honours) student at UTM (Cohort 10)
+- 🎓 First-year Bachelor of Computer Science (Data Engineering) with Honours student at UTM (Cohort 10)
 - 💻 Interested in coding and continuously exploring new technical skills
 - 📚 Currently learning C++, with plans to explore other programming languages
 - ⚽ Enjoys indoor/outdoor sports and video games during free time